 4.29.19 DRAFT

-Since the passage of the Fostering Connections Act in 2008, 28 states and the District of Columbia have taken advantage of new federal funding to extend supports and services for young people between the age of 18 and 21 through their Title IV-E foster care program.
+Since the passage of the Fostering Connections Act in 2008, 28 states and the District of Columbia have taken advantage of new federal funding to extend supports and services for young people between the ages of 18 and 21 through their Title IV-E foster care program.
 An additional 17 states provide some degree of extended foster care through state-only funded programs.
-The recently enacted Family First Prevention Services Act (Family First) provides further opportunities for state leaders to support older youth who have experienced foster care by expanding eligibility of Chafee services up to the age of 23 (for states that have extended their Title IV-E foster care program through Fostering Connections or comparable state program).
-Family First also allows s all states to extend Education and Training Vouchers (ETVs) for young adults up to age 26.
+The recently enacted Family First Prevention Services Act (Family First) provides further opportunities for state leaders to support older youth who have experienced foster care by expanding eligibility of Chafee services up to the age of 23 (for states that have extended their Title IV-E foster care program through Fostering Connections or comparable state programs).
+Family First also allows all states to extend Education and Training Vouchers (ETVs) for young adults up to age 26.

 In the decade since the passage of Fostering Connections, many states have considered how best to design extended foster care and transition services for an expanded young adult population.
 Recent research has shown that extended foster care is but one critical piece of a larger service array that is needed to improve outcomes for older youth transitioning from foster care.
-Currently, the utilization rate of extended foster care remains relatively low: only around 25% of young people who were in care on their 18th birthday (FY 2016) remained in care on their 19thbirthday (FY 2017).
-To effectively build that broader service array, serve more young people, as well as to take full advantage of the opportunities to expand transition services under the Family First Act, states leaders need to ensure they create a robust and high quality extended foster care program as a core foundation of services for older youth and young adults.
+Currently, the utilization rate of extended foster care remains relatively low: Only around 25% of young people who were in care on their 18th birthday (FY 2016) remained in care on their 19thbirthday (FY 2017).
+To effectively build that broader service array, serve more young people, as well as to take full advantage of the opportunities to expand transition services under the Family First Act, states leaders need to create a robust and high quality extended foster care program as a core foundation of services for older youth and young adults.

 This brief is intended to support child welfare leaders in further improving the design of extended care programs by highlighting promising approaches and models throughout the country.
 It provides an overview of state designs related to essential programmatic elements of extended foster care and shares promising program components related to eligibility, placement settings, case management models, case review, and transition services.